Frequently Asked Workers’ Compensation Questions

 How Are Attorneys Paid?

-In Minnesota, attorneys are paid 25 percent of the first $4,000 of recovered benefits and 20 percent thereafter, subject to a maximum fee of $13,000.
+In Minnesota, depending on the date(s) of injury, attorneys are paid 25 percent of the first $4,000 of recovered benefits and 20 percent thereafter, subject to a maximum fee of $13,000 OR 20% of the first $130,000.00, subject to a maximum fee of $26,000.
 Occasionally there are exceptions to the maximum fee limitations.

 Should I Hire A Lawyer To Handle My Claim?